-• Show the owner how to properly operate the tow bar.
+- Show the owner how to properly operate the tow bar.
 Familiarize yourself with the features of the tow bar.
-Demonstrate them to the owner, and ask the owner to connect and disconnect the tow bar and other components of the towing system, until the owner is comfortable with its operation.
+Demonstrate them to the owner, and ask the owner to connect and disconnect the tow bar and other components of the towing system, until the owner is comfortable with its operation. - Advise the owner to always use safety cables when towing.
+The safety cables must connect the towed vehicle to the towing vehicle, frame to frame.

+The weight capacity of the safety cables must meet or exceed the towed weight, or the safety cables will fail.
-• The tow bar must be attached to a baseplate which is bolted to the towed vehicle's frame or unibody.
-In order to be towed, virtually all vehicles require a tow bar baseplate that is connected to the frame, unibody or chassis and extends beyond the bumper.

-• The installer must NOT use the tow bar as a ground for welding.
-Connecting a ground to the 'A-frame' of the tow bar will cause current to flow through the locking spring, which will detemper the spring and destroy the locking mechanism.

-• Under no circumstances should the tow bar be welded to the vehicle, nor should any of the pre-punched mounting holes be altered.
+- The tow bar must be attached to a baseplate which is bolted to the towed vehicle's frame or unibody.
+In order to be towed, virtually all vehicles require a tow bar baseplate that is connected to the frame, unibody or chassis and extends beyond the bumper. - · The tow bar must be mounted upright, with the coupler facing out.
+See Figure 1.
+Never mount the tow bar with the coupler facing any other way - the tow bar arms and other components will be severely damaged during towing. - The installer must NOT use the tow bar as a ground for welding.
+Connecting a ground to the 'A-frame' of the tow bar will cause current to flow through the locking spring, which will detemper the spring and destroy the locking mechanism. - · Under no circumstances should the tow bar be welded to the vehicle, nor should any of the pre-punched mounting holes be altered.
 Any welding or altering of the tow bar will void the owner's warranty.